Need help? We are available to speak to you 7 days a weekRead More

 Preparation and submission

-We will prepare written submissions in support of your visa application.
-This will be based on your individual circumstances, and supported by evidence where appropriate.
-We then submit your application to the relevant body (Department of Home Affairs, courts or tribunal)
+We will prepare written submissions supporting your visa application.
+These will be based on your individual circumstances and supported by evidence where appropriate.
+We will then submit your visa application to the relevant body (Department of Home Affairs, courts, or tribunal).

 Step 3